 I got enrolled for a nominal fee, and they taught me finer nuances about sewing.
 Right from stitching to using the sewing machine, I was being finally being taught something that I was starting to love.
 It was a great experience for me, and I loved every bit of it.

 A few months later, I completed my course, filled with so much joy and happiness.
-However, that joy remained short-lived as afterwards I had to look out for jobs.
+However, that joy remained short-lived as afterward, I had to look out for jobs.
 That was a struggling period that I won’t forget.
-No one was willing hire me, dunno why!
+No one was willing to hire me, dunno why!

 SG: What was going on inside your head at that time?

 Santosh: That was a time of complete despair and hopelessness.
 During the course, I had dreamt of hoping to earn a good income to sustain me and my family.
-All I wanted was some respect in everyone’s eyes for me.
-But all of that changed in a jiffy -for next 3-4 months, I was unable to get any work.
+All I wanted to be some respect in everyone’s eyes for me.
+But all of that changed in a jiffy -for the next 3-4 months, I was unable to get any work.

 It was difficult emotionally and financially as well, as money was running out and I had to take care of my family as well.